 Going on the record for sure, maybe, perhaps, I think…

 I think it will be sooner.
 The great second half of the football season by a great second half team was fun, but the fun has to end sometime and I believe that it will end with USC.
 Don’t worry, though.
 I’ve been wrong every time I’ve opined suchly this season.
 I think PSU will have to come out and win the first half in order to not dig a hole for themselves, but I’ve said that before.
 I still happen to believe it.

 In my heart of hearts, I want Penn State to win this thing.
 I wanted them to beat Wisconsin, but I said they couldn’t.
 I didn’t think they would beat Iowa, either.
 I believe in these guys.
 I really do.
 The line on the Rose Bowl is as it has been from the start, a seven-point edge for USC.
-See, the gamblers don’t believe.
-I dunno.
+See, the gamblers don’t believe, so they decide not to gamble on these games, luckily there are other options like the taruhan bola game which is a really popular game to gamble online.
 I’m waffling here.
 Maybe Moorhead is truly an offensive magician who can pull rabbits out of a hat every week with this cast of support characters.
 It’s not all smoke and mirrors, though.
 There truly is some talent there, albeit somewhat less without Blacknall.

 Get on with it, man!

 In my post-mortem of the last encounter between these two combatants, I wrote the following on January 2, 2009: